austencm/portfolio-react/client/projects/data/structural-focus.md

 ## Customization

 The project focused heavily on solid editing capabilities for the client.
-With this in mind, WordPress was an easy choice for a CMS — its flexibility allowed me to create new data types and clear associated UI that would give the client control over <span class="num">100</span>% of the website's content, without needing to touch code.
+With this in mind, WordPress was an easy choice for a CMS.
+The flexibility of the platform allowed me to create new data types and clear UI that would give the client control over <span class="num">100</span>% of the website's content, without needing to touch code.

 ![Custom data types (left) & Portfolio index (right)]({{assets}}/sf-post-types.png)